-- as a conceptually-inclined courses with clinical relevance - as a clinically-inclined courses with conceptual significance - as a parallel-corresponding courses with equivalent conceptual and clinical relevance taught.
-In the same manner, clinically inclined courses are taught providing basic science concepts related to the clinical topic discussed to provide background comprehension.
+- as a conceptually-inclined courses with clinical relevance - as a clinically-inclined courses with conceptual significance - as a parallel-corresponding courses with equivalent conceptual and clinical relevance

 Common denominators among courses in these categories are intended to facilitate the students' ability to develop clinical reasoning with a conceptual background.
 Based on this model, emphasis on concept and application varies depending on the course modality.
 Presentation of material will be cohesive and synchronized by either integrating or correlating basic and clinical concepts.